rashedhaider/rashedhaider/README.md

 🎨 Beyond coding, my interests in graphics, interior design, and video editing enhance my attention to detail and aesthetic sense.
 This aids in creating user-friendly and visually engaging software interfaces.

-🔧 My GitHub features diverse projects, from complex software to creative designs and video edits, showcasing my multifaceted skills.
-I value collaboration and am always eager to explore new tech and creative opportunities.
+🔧 My GitHub features software engineering proftfolio build during 2021 onwards

 🌍 I aim to merge economic insights with software engineering and artistic creativity to create impactful technology.
 Committed to lifelong learning, I continuously seek to refine my skills and contribute meaningfully to the tech world.